SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 If this way do not work, I will just let her go!

-Just log in Guest VM Debian via SSH on Host MacOS, and use VIM to edit and
+Just log in Guest VM Debian via SSH on Host macOS, and use VIM to edit and

 change the code under directory in the Guest VM Debian, and run that into